playfulprogramming/playfulprogramming/content/blog/what-are-uuids/index.md

 ### Pros of UUIDv3 and UUIDv5

-- **Contents are stable**: In instances where you need the input to match the output every time, there are no other UUIDs that can fulfill this use case.
+- **Contents are stable**: In instances where you need the output to match the input every time, no other UUID versions can fulfill this use case.

 ### Cons of UUIDv3 and UUIDv5